tomglynch/tglyn.ch/src/blog/youtube_download_for_djs.md

 done
 ```

 Save the file and close the text editor.
-To run the script, open Terminal and navigate to the `youtube_downloads` folder:
+To access the script, open Terminal and navigate to the `youtube_downloads` folder:

 ```bash
 cd ~/Desktop/youtube_downloads